 If you are working with a fresh cauliflower head, cut it into florets, boil them in water for 10 minutes, drain and allow to cool.

-- I poured mine in smoothie bowls to spoon as a smoothie!
-But if you want to make a denser texture to be able to scoop, read on..
+- I poured mine in smoothie bowls to spoon as a smoothie bowl.
+But you can add a bit more milk and make it straw-friendly as well.

 Make Cauliflower Scoopable Ice Cream

 - First, line a 8-inch by 4-inch loaf pan with parchment paper.
 Then drain and rinse the cashews.Take your cauliflower out of the refrigerator and press down on it with a paper towel to drain excess moisture.
 The less moisture, the less ice crystals will form.
 Then addto your blender jar the cauliflower and the other ice cream ingredients, including the cashews, soaked the prior night and rinsed.
 Blend until creamy.
 Once blended, taste-test to see if it is sweet enough for you.
 Add more maple syrup to increase sweetness.

 WITH an ice cream maker

 - If you are going to use an ice cream maker, follow these steps:Once blended, pour into the ice cream maker tub that you had stored in the freezer to chill overnight.
 Run the ice cream maker according to instructions.
 Basically, that probably means you will just put on the cover, flip the on switch and wait.
 Anywhere from 20 to 30 minutes of churning, depending on the machine.Once completed, the ice cream will be like soft-serve.
 You can either eat it that way or freeze in a parchment-lined loaf pan for 2-4 hours so you can scoop it!
 If you intend to freeze, take a moment to sprinkle toppings before you put it in the freezer.
 Cover the loaf pan to avoid freezer burn.